2013 Kansas City Royals season

-The Kansas City Royals' 2013 season was the 45th for the Royals franchise which began on April 1, 2013 against the Chicago White Sox.
+The Kansas City Royals' 2013 season was the 45th for the Royals franchise which began on April 1, 2013 against the Chicago White Sox and ended on September 29 against the White Sox.

-After a winning record in spring training (setting a team and MLB record), the Royals remained over .500 nearly most of April during regular season play.
-The team also didn't commit an error in their first seven games (for 64 2/3 innings) for the first time in team history.
-On September 22, the Royals won their 82nd game of the season, to clinch their 2nd winning season since 1994 and first since 2003.
+After a winning record in spring training (setting a team and MLB record), the Royals remained over .500 through mid-May.
+The team also didn't commit an error in their first seven games, a streak spanning 64 2/3 innings, for the first time in team history.
+On September 22, the Royals won their 82nd game of the season, clinching their second winning season since 1994 and first since 2003.

 Offseason and spring training

 During the offseason, the Kansas City Royals donated over $4 million in funds raised during the 2012 All-Star game for various projects in the Kansas City area communities, including building two baseball facilities for disabled children.

 Alex Gordon signed a $37.5 million four-year deal last season with the Royals.
-The team lost Eric Hosmer to the United States team for the World Baseball Classic.
+Eric Hosmer missed spring training with the team to play for the United States national team in the World Baseball Classic.

-Right-handed pitcher Zack Greinke, who won the 2009 AL Cy Young Award while with Kansas City, signed a $147 million six-year contract to join the Los Angeles Dodgers in the offseason but was slow during spring training with a sore elbow and the flu.
+Pitcher Zack Greinke, who won the 2009 AL Cy Young Award while with Kansas City behoort being traded to Milwaukee, signed a $147 million six-year contract with the Los Angeles Dodgers in the offseason.

-Jeremy Guthrie signed a $25 million three-year deal in November 2012 to stay with the Royals after being their best starter during the year.
+Jeremy Guthrie signed a three-year, $25 million contract in November 2012 to stay with the Royals after being their best starter during the year.
 Guthrie will be the Royals' No. 3 starter.
 Former AL MVP, Miguel Tejada, made the team as a utility player with a $1.1 million one-year contract.

 During spring training in Surprise, Arizona, the Royals had the best record of any team and maintained first place throughout every game.
 They not only tied and then exceeded a franchise record (previously set 22 wins and 9 losses in 1999), but also had more spring training wins than any other team in MLB history.

 The Royals were the only team losing less than 10 games other than the Baltimore Orioles (9 losses), ending spring training with a 25–7–2 record.
 Kansas City lost their first spring training game after 11 wins in a row, the only unbeaten team in spring training at that point.